Cellie0320/personal_expense_tracker/database/README.md

 - The character set is `utf8mb4` and the collation is `utf8mb4_0900_ai_ci`.
 - The database is designed to support multiple users, each with their own categories and expenses.

-For any questions or issues, please contact the development team .
+## Contributing

----
+For any questions or issues, please contact the development team at [marceldelange20@gmail.com](mailto:marceldelange20@gmail.com)